couchbeard/Couch-Beard/README.md

 Installation
 ===========
-First you need an apache server with PHP 5.3 or above and MySQL database.
+First you need an apache server with PHP 5.3 or above and MySQL database. cURL has to be enabled in php.ini (;extension=php_curl.dll)

 This could be more simple and should be in future release.